-Fabio Tatti received a B.S. degree in Biomedical Engineering in 2010, a M.S. degree in Bioengineering in 2012, and a PhD in Bioengineering and Robotics in 2017, all from the University of Genoa, Italy.
+Fabio holds a B.Sc. in Biomedical Engineering (2010), a M.Sc. in Bioengineering (2012), and a PhD in Bioengineering and Robotics (2017), all from the University of Genoa, Italy.

 Before joining Imperial College, he was a postdoctoral research fellow in the Robotics, Brain and Cognitive Sciences department of the Italian Institute of Technology, where his research focused on the use of haptic technology for psychophysics and rehabilitation.

 et al., 2021, Augmented-reality-assisted K-wire placement for glenoid component positioning in reversed shoulder arthroplasty: a proof-of-concept study, Journal of Personalized Medicine, Vol:11, ISSN:2075-4426, Pages:1-8

 Iqbal H, Tatti F, Baena FRY, 2021, Augmented reality in robotic assisted orthopaedic surgery: A pilot study, Journal of Biomedical Informatics, Vol:120, ISSN:1532-0464